phalt/blog/content/post/plastic_free_1.md

 **Friday plastic**

-* Probably something.
+* I think I actually avoided buying plastic today.

 ### The weekend

 I'm grouping Saturday and Sunday together for a good reason.
 This weekend I had friends and family join me for my 30th birthday party in a brewery.
 It was quite a hectic weekend and I struggled to keep track of what we used (plastic-wise).
 I know we did use a few things, but I felt like it was a very atypical weekend.
-For that reason, I am omitting the it from my experiment.
-I will obviously do this for the plastic-free week too.
+For that reason, I am omitting it from my experiment.
+I will obviously do this for the plastic-free week in order to keep it fair.

 ## So what's next?

 Well first things first - I definitely use more plastic than I thought.

 I want to break this into about three blog posts.
 The next one will be analysing how I am using so much plastic, and how much that matters.
+Maybe I'll look at what the current average usage in the UK is versus my usage.
 The third post will be a record of my plastic-free week.
 Hopefully I can cut down my waste.

 Do you try to use less plastic?
 Have you considered tracking a typical week to see how much you use?
 Let me know on [twitter](https://twitter.com/phalt_).